Amazon Shopping Tips

 Walkability

 Walkability is the measure of how friendly an area is for walking.
 When applied to people with vision loss, walkability is looked at from a safety and convenience standpoint.
-Here are some questions to ask yourself when thinking about safety in walkability:
+Here are some questions to ask yourself when thinking about safety and walkability:

-1. Are there well maintained and navigable sidewalks throughout the area?
+1. Are there well-maintained and navigable sidewalks throughout the area?

 2. Are the sidewalks on both sides of the street?